How to Get Involved in Research

 The Gazette's events page lists a wide variety of public lectures.
 Don’t be shy—almost everything advertised there is open to everyone.
 If you’re interested, make the time to attend.

-Some of our departments hold research fairs or mini-conferences for their graduate and/or honours students.
+Take part in the annual Scientific Endeavours in Academia (SEA) multidisciplinary research conference, held each spring by the Faculty of Science.
+Some of our departments also hold research fairs or mini-conferences for their graduate and/or honours students.
 They will be advertised on individual department web sites.

 There are a great many sources for funding summer research projects, including the NSERC Undergraduate Research Award (USRA), the Faculty of Science Undergraduate Research Award (SURA) and the University Student Summer Internship Program (USSIP).
 Deadlines and application procedures vary from year to year.
 The announcements are generally provided in the fall of each year with applications due in January or February.
 Ask at the department’s main office for more information.

 MUCEP stands for Memorial University Career Experience Program and is a student employment program that provides work experience and financial support.
-A portion of the MUCEP positions are dedicated specifically to research and are supported by the Office of the Vice-President (Research) as part of the Strategic Research Intensity Plan.
+A portion of the MUCEP positions are dedicated specifically to research and are supported by the Office of the Vice-President (Research).

 All of our honours degrees require a research project that must be overseen by a faculty member.
 Students are responsible for making the initial approaches to potential supervisors and some supervisors have limited space in their laboratory.
 By volunteering to work in a lab before you enter the honours program, you already have a foot in the door!